 The Tanyon-Unin are a species defined by their profound connection to water, their vibrant artistic expression, and their evolving commitment to unity.
 These aquatic humanoids hail from the deep, geothermal oceans of Tan’kuyu, a watery moon orbiting a gas giant (Rinrunsan) in the Starfall Galaxy.
 They employ fluid, adaptable fighting styles in combat and navigate both liquid and stellar currents with innate grace.

 Tanyon-Unin are from Tan’kuyu, where they’ve lived in relative peace and safety since the Asenobi Dymos overthrew the rule of wicked Void-Leviathan oppressors.
-Their history is also marked by a profound internal revolution, where a segment of the proud Asenobi Dynasty broke off to establish the Free Worlds Union in the Outer Sphere, striving for a new form of communal existence born from shared hardship.
+Their history is also marked by a profound internal revolution, in which a segment of the proud Asenobi Dynasty broke off to establish the Free Worlds Union in the Outer Sphere, striving for a new form of communal existence born of shared hardship.
 Though the last of the Leviathan-Barons were driven back into the Rift long ago, Tanyon-Unin, both in the dynasty and the union, remain vigilant in military training and traditions.
 Their fearsome reputation keeps Tanyon-Unin soldiers and mercenaries in high demand across the galaxy.
 Today, Tanyon-Unin thrive in dense, expanding cities.

 Physical Description